This 2 circulars came out in 03 August, 2020 by the Board see links below:

 This is Not interpreted as below:

-The Approved Holding Company goes to peripheral to open branches and remote control the branches with RENs running the branches.
-This is like clones of the Approved Holding Company every where in the country.
+The Approved Holding Company (under the name of Practicing Company) goes to peripheral to open branches and remote control the branches with RENs running the branches.
+This is like clones of the HQ Practicing Company every where in the country.

 This is mostly the case when RENs in peripheral utilize the HQ firm to operate their business (profit sharing aside, legitimacy is in doubt).
 Where, the HQ remote controls the periphery firms and the RENs become puppets of the main firm.